mateuszjurewicz/tensorflow_speech_recognition/README.md

 In the [second notebook](https://github.com/mateuszjurewicz/tensorflow_speech_recognition/blob/master/2.%20Preprocessing%20and%20data%20augmentation.ipynb "Link to the second notebook")

+This notebook's goal is to use various preprocessing / data augmentation techniques that are known to work well on audio data, in order to obtain and eventually persist these preprocessed subsets.

+This way we can have a lot of different possible inputs when we test various model architectures later on, without the need to do this preprocessing "live", every time we load a new batch of data.
+The alternative is to embed the preprocessing into our data _generators_, in python terms.

+In terms of preprocessing we are turning our audio files into:
+1. MFCCs (MEL Frequency Cepstrum Coefficients)
+2. Mel spectrograms
+3. FFT (apply the Fast Fourier Transform)
+4. Tempograms

+We are also augmenting the data through adding varying levels of background noise to them, shifting the actual word utterance's position to later or earlier within the recording and finally stretching (increasing the wavelength), to mimic differences in the timbre of people's voices.

+Some of these methods can be stacked together, leading to a lot of possible combinations.
+Ultimately the best preprocessing method will be the one that leads to the best models.

 ##### 3. Model experiments - sample set

-In the [third notebook](https://github.com/mateuszjurewicz/tensorflow_speech_recognition/blob/master/3.%20Model%20experiments%20-%20sample%20set.ipynb "Link to the third notebook")
+In the [third notebook](https://github.com/mateuszjurewicz/tensorflow_speech_recognition/blob/master/3.%20Model%20experiments%20-%20sample%20set.ipynb "Link to the third notebook") we experiment with simple models to assess the effectiveness of our preprocessing & data augmentation techniques by training on the small sample set.

+The assumption is that techniques that worked well on a small section of data will generalize well to the entire set.
+A valid criticism here is that we are trying to estimate two things at the same time, one of which has an influence on the other.
+Namely we are trying to choose a preferred preprocessing pipeline, whilst assessing model architectures by the models' performance.

+We could exhaustively test every possible combination of the preprocessing methods on every model architecture, but this would be expensive in terms of human time.
+Nevertheless any possible bias that we are aware of should be clearly stated.

+One of the first things we do is **one-hot encoding our y**, our target predictions.
+This simply means turning the category name into a vector of all zeroes and a single one, placed at the index corresponding to the class.

+We then proceed to preprocess and persist our data.
+After that we begin experimenting with simple models, bearing in mind the random guessing accuracy of 0.833% as the first threshold to beat.

+As our metrics we use recall, precision and F1 score, as this is a multiclass classification problem.
+The final Kaggle evaluation metric is multiclass accuracy.

+The model architectures that are included are:

+1. Linear Models
+2. Random Forest Classifiers
+3. Multilayer Perceptron
+4. Simple, Fully-connected Neural Networks
+5. Deep Convolutional Neural Networks
+6. Gated Recurrent Unit Networks (GRU)
+7. Long Short Term Memory Networks (LSTM)

+The models are trained with different learning rates, solvers, regularization and batch normalization.
+Hyperparameters have been tuned to maximize performance.

+The best performance has been harnessed from deep convolutional architectures on variously preprocessed data and thus we focused on them in the next notebook.

+Certain more expensive architectures were also tested without a noticeable performance improvement (e.g. transfer learning through unfreezing varying number of top layers of e.g. ResNet50 on 2D transformed data), hence they were excluded.

 ##### 4. Model training - full set